 By Nick Coke

 A year on and there’s only one sentence I can remember from the justice-seeking seminar.
 Such is the way of things, as we preachers and teachers well know.
-It came do be do be doright at the close, just as the speaker was heading for the door.
+It came right at the close, just as the speaker was heading for the door.
 She’d packed up her notes and left the microphone behind at the lectern when suddenly she glanced back over her shoulder, fixed her eyes on me and from under her breath came the throwaway remark – ‘of course we don’t do social justice, we live justly’.
 She disappeared out of the door and down the corridor.
 I looked around to see if anyone else was struck by the Colonel’s final word but the post-session hubbub had already began.
 Perhaps it was meant just for me.

 I’ve pondered this one-liner ever since.
 Continue reading “Do be do be do!
 Spiritual Exercises for justice-seeking #1”